JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 - Player creation and retrieval functionality
 - Nonce validation and management

-### 5. ZkWasm REST ABI
+### 5. zkWasm REST ABI

+zkWasm REST service ABI is the convention between the sequencer (implemented in typescript) and the provable application.
+It contains three parts:

+- Transaction
+- State
+- Config

-In the Application side, this macro from zkwasm_rest_abi generates essential WebAssembly bindings for zkWasm applications:
+In the Application side, this macro from zkwasm_rest_abi generates essential bindings for zkWasm applications:
 ```rust
 zkwasm_rest_abi::create_zkwasm_apis!(Transaction, State, Config);
 ```